vrjuggler/vrjuggler/README.txt

  compatibility issues with software outside the Juggler Project?
 In most cases, however, the choice is straightforward.
 Indeed, IRIX is the only platform that presents any real issues.
 In particular, the use of OpenGL Performer from SGI raises important compatibility concerns.
-SPROC threads are the only threads that are stable with OpenGL Performer (on IRIX).
 POSIX threads will work, but applications may sometimes crash on startup.
 As of this writing, OpenGL Performer does not work at all with NSPR.
 Other software may pose similar problems, and it is important to know the needs of other tools when configuring VPR.

- On platforms other than IRIX, the choice is relatively simple.
-If NSPR is available, its use is recommended.
-If NSPR is not available, POSIX threads is the next logical choice--at least on UNIX-based platforms.
-On Win32 and Mac OS X, NSPR is required.

  As mentioned above, all the other modules depend on VPR, so it must be compiled before anything else.
 For more information on compiling VPR, refer